 I’m a broadcast journalist with a particular interest in global, urban music, arts and subculture.
-I’m also a proud Chicagoan (Streeterville resident, Hyde Park raised). #TOWNIE is my idea of a local talk show/podcast/live event series —it’s the scaled-down inverse of #INTLPLAYER, my original music and travel documentary project.
-My ten-plus years of professional TV/media experience were preceded by an extensive urban arts background (I liken my transition to that of a sports journalist who’s a former athlete).
+I’m also a proud Chicagoan (Streeterville resident, Hyde Park raised). #TOWNIE is my local talk show/live event series/podcast idea —it’s the scaled-down inverse of #INTLPLAYER, my primary doc project.
+My ten-plus years of professional TV/media experience were preceded by an extensive urban arts background; I liken my transition to that of a sports journalist who’s a former athlete.
 I refer to myself as a “media hustler”, to honor the sensibilities and insights I’ve brought with me, especially the knack for creative self-branding and reinvention, and the tenacity to overcome barriers to participation and excellence.

-I embrace the media personality category which I most clearly fit— the “cool uncle”, “true-school” hip-hop elder statesman (like an Ebro Darden, Elliott Wilson or Sway Calloway).
+I embrace the media personality category which I most clearly fit— the “true-school” hip-hop elder statesman (like an Ebro Darden, Elliott Wilson or Sway Calloway).
 But I also know my journalistic goals and aesthetics differentiate me from my contemporaries.
 My work at the intersection of journalism, culture and entertainment ranges from mainstream/commercial pop-culture, to more worldly, eclectic content (think pubcasters like the BBC, PBS or PRI).
 Two of my primary influences are Anthony Bourdain and Studs Terkel.
 Both creative hyphenates were beloved for their genius media work (and for their politics, humanity and egalitarianism), but neither were considered conventional journalists.
-Studs is widely regarded as a historian and Bourdain famously maintained that he was “not a journalist”.
+Studs is primarily regarded as a historian and Bourdain famously maintained that he was “not a journalist”.

 I met Bourdain in 2013 —we discussed achieving a successful media career as a “second act”, the idea of “What is a journalist?” and “Who gets the investment and uninhibited creative freedom to tell cool stories?”
-I mentioned Studs and we agreed that their interviewing and storytelling styles were comparable, and that the key ingredients are curiosity, respect and integrity.
+I mentioned Studs and we agreed that their interviewing and storytelling styles were comparable, and that key ingredients are curiosity, respect and integrity.
 I call myself a journalist (reporter-presenter-correspondent-producer-documentarian), but whatever the title, I’m really just trying to do similar, good work.
 My #INTLPLAYER is inspired by programs like Bourdain’s Parts Unknown (CNN), Searching For Sound (Red Bull) and Rebel Music (MTV).